PraveenKumarinstaking/ai-coder/README.md

 - Severity index
 - Recommended caution level

 The mobile application continuously receives GPS location updates from the user’s device.

 When the system detects that the vehicle is approaching a high-risk zone within a predefined distance threshold (for example, 300 meters), the alert trigger module activates a voice warning message such as:

-*“Warning: Accident-prone zone ahead.
-Please drive carefully.”*
+“Warning: Accident-prone zone ahead.
+Please drive carefully.”

 The alert may be repeated or intensified if:
-- The vehicle speed exceeds safe limits.
+- The vehicle speed exceeds safe limits
-- The driver does not reduce speed.
+- The driver does not reduce speed
-- The time corresponds to higher risk periods (night, rain).
+- The time corresponds to higher risk periods (night, rain)

 The system operates in the background and does not require user interaction during driving.

 ## Advantages of the Invention
-- Proactively reduces accident risk.
+- Proactively reduces accident risk
-- Hands-free voice alerts enhance safety.
+- Hands-free voice alerts enhance safety
-- Supports large-scale road safety deployment.
+- Supports large-scale road safety deployment
-- Can integrate with government traffic systems.
+- Can integrate with government traffic systems
-- Works in regional languages.
+- Works in regional languages
-- Low infrastructure cost.
+- Low infrastructure cost
-- Scalable across regions and states.
+- Scalable across regions and states

 ## Industrial Applicability
 The invention is applicable in:
-- Road safety management systems.
+- Road safety management systems
-- Smart transportation solutions.
+- Smart transportation solutions
-- Government traffic monitoring initiatives.
+- Government traffic monitoring initiatives
-- Insurance risk reduction programs.
+- Insurance risk reduction programs
-- Public safety applications.
+- Public safety applications

 The system can be deployed across cities, highways, and rural road networks.

 ## Scope of the Invention
 The scope of the invention is not limited to the present embodiment and may include future enhancements such as:
-- AI-based risk prediction.
+- AI-based risk prediction
-- Weather-based alert adjustments.
+- Weather-based alert adjustments
-- Vehicle-to-infrastructure communication.
+- Vehicle-to-infrastructure communication
-- Integration with emergency services.
+- Integration with emergency services

 ---